liquidinstruments/moku-examples/mc/README.md

-# Moku Cloud Compile Examples
+# Custom Instrument Examples

-This repository holds example source files for use with Moku Cloud Compile from [Liquid Instruments](https://liquidinstruments.com).
+This repository holds example source files for use with Custom Instrument from [Liquid Instruments](https://liquidinstruments.com).

-The main MCC documentation, including some further explanation of these examples and how to use them, is on the main [Developer documentation site](https://apis.liquidinstruments.com/mcc/).
+The main Moku Compile documentation, including some further explanation of these examples and how to use them, is on the main [Developer documentation site](https://apis.liquidinstruments.com/mc/).